yohey03518/android-accessibility-service/README.md

+# What's this?
+This is a Android accessibility service example.

-# Step 0
+## Step 0
 - Install Android Studio
 - Install emulator device

-# Create New Project
+## Create New Project
 - Select *Phone and Tablet* and choose *Empty Activity*.
 - Enter project name and package name.
 - Choose SDK version lower than the target device.

-# Create Accessibility Service
+## Create Accessibility Service
 - In the project view, right click package (com.yohey03518.accessibilityservice) > *New* > *Service* > *Service*.
 - Enter name and select language (this project uses Kotlin, click Finish).
 - In the new `MyFirstAccessibilityService`, extend from `AccessibilityService` and override two methods.